InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-2.md

 ## Train the Model

-Now you can run all cells after `Start Training` section.
+Now we can run all cells after `Start Training` section.
 ![](assets/primehub-end-to-end-tutorial-start-training.png)

 It will parse the JSON content and put all the images into the folder `~/<group_name>/screw` in the following structure: